leedavis81/altr-ego/README.md

 Limitations
 -----------

-1. It's PHP 5.4 Only
-2. Whenever accessing an array property it will be converted (and maintained) as an ArrayObject.
+1. Whenever accessing an array property it will be converted (and maintained) as an ArrayObject.
 This is due to limitation on setting array values when using PHP overloading (__get).
+If this is a problem you can either get the value directly, then overwrite it with a modified one.
+Or once you've retrieved the modified ArrayObject simply run ->toArray() on it.